-Facilities associated with the Army AMDTF would include: administration/HQ and maintenance facilities, munitions storage, weapons emplacement sites, enlisted barracks (referred to as bachelor quarters in Volume 2 of the EIS), and family housing and associated quality of life (QOL) facilities.
-Figure 2.4-1 shows the footprint of proposed housing areas for the three alternatives.
+Facilities associated with the Army AMDTF would include: administration/HQ and maintenance facilities, munitions storage, weapons emplacement sites, and family housing and associated quality of life (QOL) facilities.

 All building construction projects associated with the Army would attain a Silver Leadership in Energy and Environmental Design (LEED) New Construction rating.